Bank of Papua New Guinea issues new directive on forex order priorities

 Murray Woo, President of the Manufacturers Council of PNG, tells Business Advantage PNG that the directive has been “known about for a while” and that it aims to control the outflow of funds.

-“There will be businesses affected, no doubt – withholding dividends from investors is never a desirable move,” Woo says.
+“There will be businesses affected, no doubt – de-prioritising dividends for investors is never a desirable move,” Woo says.

 He notes that individual forex orders need to be handled on a “case by case” basis and will depend in part on a business’s relationship with its bank.